-- 280 In general, close co-operation with the judicial and administrative authorities is conducive to avoiding safety risks.335 - 281 Mediators should in general pay attention to and need to be able to recognise336 signs of domestic violence and / or risks of future violence, including where no accusations have been made by one of the parties, and must be prepared to take the necessary precautions and measures.337
+262. Mediators should also pay attention to signs of domestic violence or the possibility of future violence, including where no accusations have been made by one of the parties, and must be prepared to take the necessary precautions and measures.